 My home is my place of rest and peace; an expression of my personality and a safe haven from the stresses of the world.
-I love to travel or just get out of the “house” every day.
+I love to travel or just get out of the “house” every day or two.
 But I am always so thankful to come back home!
 It is an important part of my life now more than ever.

 Four years after an often stressful and at times tumultuous marriage and later the death of my husband I set out to reclaim my life and my home.
 I wanted a calm environment in which to heal and to grow old.